• Skip to primary navigation

 DIY Foot Scrub

-Epsom salts, coconut oil, and your favorite essential oil scents come together to make this wonderful foot scrub spa treatment for rough dry feet.
-Can be used all year long and is perfect for gift giving.
+Epsom salts, coconut oil, and your favorite essential oil scents come together to make this wonderful foot scrub spa treatment for rough dry skin and calluses on your feet.
+It can be used all year long and is perfect for gift giving.

 Course: Homemade Bath and Body